Projections of Mukai Varieties: Introduction

-The case $g=9$ was proved in \cite{RI} as the following theorem. \begin{thm} Let $L$ be a general nodal hyperplane section of $LG(3,6)$.
-Then the projection of $L$ from the node is a linear section of $G(2,6)$, containing a 6 dimensional quadric.
-Conversely each 7 dimensional linear section of $S_{10}$ that contains a 6 dimensional quadric arises in this way. \end{thm} The proof followed from the construction of an appropriate bundle on the resolution of a nodal hyperplane section of $LG(3,6)$.
+The case $g=9$ was solved in \cite{RI}.
+Before we state the theorem let us observe that the general singular hyperplane section of $LG(3,6)$ has a single node as singularity.
+Let now $L$ be any nodal hyperplane section of $LG(3,6)$ and $p$ its unique singularity. \begin{thm} The projection of $L$ from the node $p$ is a proper codimension 3 linear section of $G(2,6)$, containing a 4 dimensional quadric.
+Conversely a general 5 dimensional linear section of $G(2,6)$ that contains a 4 dimensional quadric arises in this way. \end{thm} The proof followed from the construction of an appropriate bundle on the resolution of a nodal hyperplane section of $LG(3,6)$.

-In this note we reproof \ref{z LG(3,6) w G(2,6)} together with the remaining cases in purely algebraic terms by simple analysis of equations of considered varieties.
+In this note we reprove Theorem \ref{z LG(3,6) w G(2,6)} together with the remaining cases in purely algebraic terms by analysis of equations of considered varieties in terms of natural representations appearing on the linear spaces they span.

-This result may be used to construct an appropriate cascade of geometric transitions as described in \cite{Unpr}.
-Moreover, similarly as in \cite{RI} we describe in terms of the dual variety spaces of vector bundles on curves, K3 surfaces giving embeddings into suitable homogeneous varieties.
+The original motivation of \cite{R,RI} for studying the problem was the construction of non-abelian Brill-Noether loci in moduli spaces of bundles over Mukai varieties.
+We pursue this idea in section \ref{modBNL}.

+Our main focus however will be put on the understanding of the geometry of the constructions presented with a view toward future applications in the theory of Mirror Symmetry and Landau-Ginzburg models.
+For this reason in section \ref{mir} we concentrate on the case of Fano 3-folds.
+We prove that for a Fano 3-fold of genus $g$ admitting a single node its projection form the node is a Fano 3-fold of genus $g-1$ with also only nodes as singularities.
+We factorize the projection into a blow up of the node and a small contraction of lines and count the number of nodes obtained in each case.
+In this way we connect families of Fano 3-folds of genus $g$ in the simplest way from the point of view of the theory of Landau-Ginzburg models.

+The analogue of this in the case of Calabi-Yau threefolds is a cascade of geometric bitransitions connecting Calabi-Yau threefolds from the list of Borcea (see \cite{Unpr}).

-\begin{section}{Statements} \begin{thm} Let $L$ be a general nodal 5 dimensional linear section of $S_{10}$.
-Then, the projection of $L$ from the node is isomorphic to $G(2,5)\cap Q$, where $Q$ is a quadric in $\mathbb{P}^9$. \end{thm}
+\begin{section}{Statements} The main results of the paper may be summarized as follows \begin{thm} The subcheme of $G(10,15)$ parametrizing singular linear sections of $M_{7}$ is irreducible.
+The general element of this subcheme corresponds to a 5-dimensional linear section $L$ of $M_{7}$ admitting a single node.
+The projection of $L$ from the node is isomorphic to a proper intersection $G(2,5)\cap Q$, where $Q$ is a quadric in $\mathbb{P}^9$ such that $G(2,5)\cap Q$ contains a 4 dimensional quadric.
+Moreover a generic variety $G(2,5)\cap Q'$ containing a 4 dimensional quadric arises in this way. \end{thm}

-\begin{thm} Let $L$ be a general nodal hyperplane section of $G(2,6)$.
-Then, the projection of $L$ from the node is a linear section of $S_{10}$, containing a 6 dimensional quadric. \end{thm}
+\begin{thm} The projective dual variety of $M_8=G(2,6)$ is irreducible.
+The general element of this variety defines a hyperplane section $L$ of $G(2,6)$ admitting a single node as singularity.
+The projection of $L$ from the node is then a proper linear section of $OG(5,10)$, containing a 6 dimensional quadric.
+Moreover a generic linear section of $OG(5,10)$ containing a 6 dimensional quadric arises in this way. \end{thm}